|Memory > The General Mechanism of Memory Extinction and Retrieval|

 The Retrieval Mechanism

-As mentioned above, phosphorylation of S1166 by PKA facilitates retrieval, because it can cause dissociation of tubulin from GluN2B.
-The activity of PKA depends on the binding of cyclic AMP (cAMP), whose level is regulated by adenylyl cyclase (AC) that can catalyze the conversion from ATP to cAMP.
+Memory retrieval is a process that reactivates extinguished memory.
+If memory extinction is caused by CABT-GluN2B binding, then memory retrieval should result from CABT-GluN2B unbinding.
+As mentioned above, phosphorylation of GluN2B at S1166 by PKA may prevent CABT-GluN2B binding, thereby promoting memory retrieval.
+The activity of PKA depends on the binding of cyclic AMP (cAMP), whose level is regulated by adenylyl cyclase (AC) that catalyzes the conversion from ATP to cAMP.
 The activity of AC is under the regulation of various pathways.
-For instance, norepinephrine may bind to the β1 adrenergic receptors, triggering G-protein-coupled signaling to enhance AC activity (Chapter 21).
-On the other hand, the AC subtype 1 (AC1) can also be activated by calcium-calmodulin (Wong et al., 1999), thereby promoting PKA activity.
-Hence, AC1 provides a convenient pathway for Ca2+ to increase PKA activity.
-This pathway is very important as PKA is anchored to GluN2B via AKAP79/150 (Chapter 18), permitting the Ca2+ influx through GluN2B-containing NMDARs to efficiently activate PKA and augment long-term potentiation (LTP).
-This also explains why AC1 contributes to LTP in the neocortex of adult mice (Chen et al., 2014; Yamanaka et al., 2017).
+For instance, norepinephrine may bind to the β1 adrenergic receptors, triggering G-protein-coupled signaling to enhance AC activity (Zhang et al., 2013).
+In addition to this pathway, the AC subtype 1 (AC1) and 8 (AC8) can also be activated by calcium-calmodulin to enhance PKA activity (Wong et al., 1999; Wang et al., 2003).
+Hence, AC1 and AC8 provide a shortcut for Ca2+ to increase PKA activity.
+This pathway is very important as PKA is anchored to GluN2B via AKAP79/150 (Chapter 18), permitting the Ca2+ influx through GluN2B-containing NMDARs to efficiently activate PKA and enhance long-term potentiation (LTP).
+This also explains why AC1 and AC8 contribute to LTP (Chen et al., 2014; Yamanaka et al., 2017).

 Author: Frank Lee